I cannot but remember

 How she disliked the cold!

-We are busy working to bring Edna St. Vincent Millay's "When the Year Grows Old" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Edna St. Vincent Millay's "When the Year Grows Old" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "When the Year Grows Old" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.